Table of Contents

 The fundamental knowledge and skill elements of employee financial wellness include:

-Budgeting and financial planning focus on balancing current income level with required (e.g., housing, food, transportation, clothing, healthcare, childcare) and preferred (e.g., vacation, social, recreational) financial obligations.
+Budgeting and financial planning focus on balancing current income with required expenses (e.g., housing, food, transportation, clothing, healthcare, childcare) and preferred expenses (e.g., vacation, social, recreational).

-Savings and emergency funds relate to building shorter-term reserves for managing unexpected financial emergencies (e.g., accident or injury, job loss), and expected periodic payments (e.g., insurance deductibles and co-pays, vacations, auto replacement).
+Savings and emergency funds are used to build short-term reserves to cover unexpected financial emergencies (e.g., accidents or injuries, job loss) and expected periodic payments (e.g., insurance deductibles and co-pays, vacations, auto replacement).

 Managing debt incurred from credit cards and loans (auto, home, education, medical), including managing credit ratings.